-Many Google Chrome extensions and apps offer keyboard shortcuts to easily perform their certain tasks.
-For example, users of Facebook Share Button extension can use the keyboard shortcut Alt + S to easily share any webpage on Facebook.com.
-Developers of such extensions and apps can decide the appropriate keys combinations for their extensions using the chrome.commands extensions API.
+Many browser extensions offer keyboard commands to easily perform their certain tasks.
+For example, users of Facebook Share Button extension can use the keyboard command Alt + S to easily share any webpage on Facebook.com.
+Developers of such extensions can decide the appropriate keys combinations for their extensions using the browser.commands extensions API.

-You can now see and change the keyboard shortcuts for various actions offered by extensions.
+You can now see and change the keyboard commands for various actions offered by the extensions.
 To change any shortcut keys combination, just click on the command field and press the desired keys combination.

 Supported keys: A-Z, 0-9, Comma, Period, Home, End, PageUp, PageDown, Space, Insert, Delete, Arrow keys (Up, Down, Left, Right) and the Media Keys.
 All key combinations must include either Ctrl or Alt.
 Combinations that involve Ctrl+Alt are not permitted, but Shift can be used in addition to Alt or Ctrl, though it is not required.

-While users can set any allowed key combination with CTRL, ALT and SHIFT keys, one shouldn’t use the common key combinations to avoid conflicts with system commands or other installed extensions.
-For example, CTRL + T is used by Chrome to open a new tab, so users shouldn’t use this combination for any extension or app.
+While users can set any allowed key combination with CTRL or ALT and SHIFT keys, one shouldn’t use the common key combinations to avoid conflicts with system commands or other installed extensions.
+For example, CTRL + T is used by Chrome to open a new tab, so users shouldn’t use this combination for any extension.

 For Mozilla Firefox browser, follow these two steps to change the default keyboard commands offered by the extensions: